Meet the Therapist

 LMFT #161548

-I’ve always been deeply curious about people—how we become who we are, how our experiences shape us, and how we learn to survive and adapt in the worlds we’re given.
+I've always been deeply curious about people, how we become who we are, how our experiences shape us, and how we learn to survive and adapt in the worlds we're given.
 That curiosity, along with my own search for healing and understanding, is what eventually led me to become a therapist.

-I earned my Master’s degree in Clinical Counseling from Point Loma Nazarene University and practice from an integrated, relational approach.
-I am trained in EMDR and Emotionally Focused Couples Therapy, and I draw from IFS, NARM, PACT, Gottman, and CBT as needed—always with attention to pacing, nervous system safety, and the unique needs of each person or couple.
+I earned my Master's in Clinical Counseling from Point Loma Nazarene University and work from an integrated, relational approach.
+I am trained in EMDR, Emotionally Focused Couples Therapy, and Pain Reprocessing Therapy, and I draw from IFS, PACT, Gottman, and CBT as needed.
+I work with adults and couples navigating trauma, relationship challenges, life transitions, neurodivergence, and chronic pain, always with attention to pacing, nervous system safety, and each person's unique needs.
+I am an affirming ally to LGBTQIA+ individuals and couples.